abulka/snap-python-hello/README.md

 to see what is actually being copied to your file system from the .snap file - this is what is being ultimately run.

+## core20 vs core18

+Unfortunately I couldn't get it working with core18 since I got the error

+    Could not find a required package in 'build-packages': python3.9-venv